Updated: May 11

 Intended to be enjoyed by both children and adults of all ages, The Mighty Shall Rise is currently slotted for digital and physical release on July 15, 2020.

-ARAGONEZ STRODE THROUGH the dusty and gravely road that was supposed to the fishing village’s main thoroughfare, the one thought on his mind to find himself a hero.
+TYRELION IVRONWINE STRODE through the dusty and gravely road that was supposed to the main thoroughfare of Tyrelot, the one thought on his mind to find himself a hero.

 The sky was a pallid grey, and long slashes of darkened clouds were draped across it.
-The wind wasn’t particularly biting today, but it still made being out in the cold air somewhat uncomfortable.
-Knee-high boots wrought sharp, grinding indentures within the ground as Aragonez passed weather-beaten house after weather-beaten house.
+Knee-high boots wrought sharp, grinding indentures within the ground as Tyrelion passed weather-beaten house after weather-beaten house.
 His authoritative gait made those that wandered the uninviting street look at him twice, then scurry off.

 That was well.
 He was here to make a presence anyway.

 To his right, he could see clearly the object of his exertions come into view.
-The Common Hall was, like the rest of the village, a drab, colorless building that was solidly rooted in the hard earth that made up the land about them.
-Of note, it was much larger than those sitting alongside it, having been specifically designed––or thrown together––for village meetings, such as the one he intended to interrupt right now.
+The Common Hall was, like the rest of the village, a drab, colourless building that was solidly rooted in the hard earth that made up the land about them.
+Of note, it was much larger than those sitting alongside it, having been specifically designed—or thrown together—for village meetings, such as the one he intended to interrupt right now.

-Two untried sentries stood in front of the doors, spears crossed at their sides in a lazy, half-hearted manner.
-At Aragonez’s approach, they jerked upright, low eyelids fluttering as they attempted to look somewhat dignified.
-Aragonez ignored them and strode up the creaky steps to the door beyond.
+Two untried sentries stood in front of the doors, spears crossed at their sides in an indolent manner.
+At Tyrelion’s approach, they wrenched themselves upright, low eyelids fluttering as they attempted to attain stately reposes.
+Tyrelion paid them no heed and sprang up the creaky steps to the door beyond.

-Aragonez didn’t so much as bat an eyelash, marching right past the two incompetent guards, and leaving them slack-jawed, seemingly helpless to hinder his approach.
+Tyrelion didn’t so much as bat an eyelash, marching right past the two blundering guards, and leaving them slack-jawed and powerless to stay his coming.
 Perhaps it was his dusty attire, or maybe it was the jeweled sword strapped to his side, or possibly it was even the sharp gleam that resided deep within his eyes, which caused them to stop short.
-Whatever it was, it induced them to positions of mute incomprehension, and without a second look, Aragonez slid past them to the heavy wood doors.
+Whatever it was, it induced them to positions of mute incomprehension, and without a second look, Tyrelion slid past them to the heavy wood doors.

 Setting his palms across the seams, he flexed and then pressed, thrusting them inwards with one, forceful push.
 The doors slid inwards, falling back against the inner walls of the Common Room with a thunderous bang that shook the old building to its very roots.

 At his ingress, many therein turned to eye him with startled expressions.
-Striding forward, Aragonez again ignored their many looks of surprise, marching through their midst to the front of the room.
+Striding forward, Tyrelion again disregarded their many looks of surprise, marching through their midst to the front of the room.
 As one entity, they parted like water before a rock, leaving him ample room to walk.
-Gloved hand resting upon the pommel of his sword, Aragonez made his way to the small platform that rose in the back.
+Gloved hand resting upon the pommel of his sword, Tyrelion made his way to the small platform that rose in the back.

-Several men who stood at the front looked at him in surprise, their weather-beaten coats and ragged beards bespeaking of a hard life.
+Several men who stood at the front looked at him in amazement, their weather-beaten coats and ragged beards bespeaking of a hard life.
 Then, their eyes hardened into pointed glares.

-“Excuse me, gentlemen,” said Aragonez.
+“Excuse me, gentlemen,” said Tyrelion.
 “I hope you don’t mind if I take the floor for a moment?”

-“My thanks to you as well,” Aragonez replied with a grim smile.
-“I shall not use too much of your time, I think.”
+“My thanks to you as well,” Tyrelion replied with a grim smile.
+“I shan’t use too much of your time, I fancy.”

 Another one of the men barked something at him.

-Reaching into his side-pocket, Aragonez withdrew his hand, holding out a small moneybag.
+Reaching into his side-pocket, Tyrelion withdrew his hand, holding out a small moneybag.
 Immediately, the men’s expressions lightened considerably, and one of them stepped forward, eyes eager.
-Without a second thought, Aragonez tossed it to the man who caught it with an outstretched hand.
+Without a second thought, Tyrelion tossed it to the man who caught it with an outstretched hand.
 Upon this, the others rushed to his side, poking and prying, each one trying to claim a fair share for himself.

 There was silence.

 “Come now!” he said in a softer voice.
-“I know that some here know of whom I speak.
-Come!
+“I know the truth.
+You cannot hide him from me, whatever he may have asked of you.
 Stop hiding behind your closed countenances and give me that which I seek.
 There is much, much more available where that moneybag I just proffered to your leaders came from.”
 He eyed the crowds with a scrutinizing expression.

-“Mahúr!” yelled a voice not far from him.
+“Mahurin!” yelled a voice not far from him.
 “Enough!
-Yrsti althvä!”
+Olla hiljaa!”

 Another man stepped forward, the crowd making way for him.
-This man, though, Aragonez would have recognized anywhere.
-With a long, well-maintained beard that reached nearly to his belt and a smile that would light any room, Khaderas Awyrgen was recognizable by his voice alone.
+This man, though, Tyrelion would have recognised anywhere.
+With a long, well-maintained beard that reached nearly to his belt and a smile that would light any room, Khaderas Awyrgen was recognisable by his voice alone.

 However, at the current moment, his usual smile was nowhere to be seen.

-“Lord Aragonez,” he said, eyes grim.
+“Hail, Tyrelion son of Ithírion!” he said, eyes grim.
 “I have been expecting you.
-The Lady Lithariel was kind enough to warn me.”
+The Lady Meliaris was kind enough to warn me.”

-“That is not surprising,” replied Aragonez.
+“That is not surprising,” replied Tyrelion.
 “And it is well you see you here.
 But urgent matters beg my attention, and I must see Master Stonehelm as soon as I can.”

 “I’m afraid I cannot help you.”

-Aragonez opened his mouth to speak, but Khaderas interrupted him.
-“But I can lead you to him, though it will do you no good.
+Tyrelion opened his mouth to speak, but Khaderas interrupted him.
+“However, I can lead you to him, though it will do you no good.
 If even I cannot suffice to move him, then any chance you stand will be impossible.”

-“We shall see,” said Aragonez, and at Khaderas’s beckoning, the crowd of fishermen stepped aside to let him through.
-Aragonez could feel their eyes on him as the door shut behind him.
+“We shall see,” said Tyrelion, and at Khaderas’s beckoning, the crowd of fishermen stepped aside to let him through.
+Tyrelion could feel their eyes on him as the door shut behind him.

 “I was already aware of that coming here.”

-“Good,” said the man.
-“Then, you are already prepared for rejection, although I will admit that it would do him much good to break free from where he now dwells confined.”
+“Good,” said Khaderas, turning forward.
+“Then, you are already prepared to be spurned, although I will admit that it would do him much good to break free from whence he now dwells confined.”

 “You well remember Orendel.
 His sons have retained much of their father’s bearing, and Endurian most of all.
 He is like to grow moody and grim, at times; that has never surprised me any.
 But this time, though, there’s something…different.
 I’ll keep my own suspicions to myself, suffice to say that he’s afraid.”

 “Afraid?”
-Aragonez arched an eyebrow.
+Tyrelion arched an eyebrow.
 “Endurian Stonehelm, who was for a time, the most notorious outlaw in the Darklands, is afraid?”

 “Aye.
 He’s afraid; that much I know for sure, and he needs help desperately.
-I’ve tried persuading him, but, unfortunately, he has grown too proud to realize it.”
+I’ve tried reasoning with him, but he has grown too proud to realise the truth of things.”

-Aragonez walked onwards in silence, somewhat stunned by what he had just heard.
+Tyrelion walked onwards in silence, somewhat stunned by what he had just heard.
 Endurian the Outlaw, afraid?
-He was so wrapped up in that thought that it took him a moment to realize that Khaderas had come to a stop.
+He was so wrapped up in that thought that it took him a moment to realise that Khaderas had come to a stop.

 “There,” said Khaderas, pointing past the village, and over a long gap of shoreline, to a cliff that overlooked the swirling sea below it.
-“You’ll find him there.”
+“That is where you will find Endurian Stonehelm.”

-Aragonez looked in the direction of Khaderas’s hand and saw a large, rickety, yet ornate house perched atop the edge of the cliff.
-The house was easily the most inviting in miles around.
+Tyrelion looked in the direction of Khaderas’s hand and saw a large, rickety, yet ornate house perched atop the edge of the cliff, surrounded by a forest of trees.
+From what little was visible of it, the house was easily the most inviting in miles around.

-Khaderas saluted him, then turning on his heel, strode back the way whence he came, leaving Aragonez alone.
+Khaderas saluted him, then turning on his heel, strode back the way whence he came, leaving Tyrelion alone.

 ✶ ✶ ✶

-“I have a prior appointment,” said Aragonez firmly.
+“I have a prior engagement,” said Tyrelion firmly.
 “With one who is called Endurian Stonehelm.”

 The girl’s face whitened.
 “Lord Endurian is…come in, lord.
 I shall tell him you’ve come.”
 She made way, and he strode through, entering into a large, open-spaced entryway.
 He wiped his boots on the mat and turned, when the maid said, “As whom shall I announce you?”
 She eyed him nervously, then added a hasty, “Lord.”

-“You may tell him that an old acquaintance has come to see him,” Aragonez replied, eyeing the room about him.
+“You may tell him that an old acquaintance has come to see him,” Tyrelion replied, eyeing the room about him.
 “And that he would do well to come as soon as possible.”

 “You want me to say all that?”
 The girl put her hands to her mouth, seemingly mortified at what she had just said.
 “Sorry, lord.
 I’ll tell him.
 Right, this way.”